filefilego/filefilego/README.md

 The storage layer keeps track of binary files and uses hashes to represent a piece of information within the blockchain.
 This feature can be turned on by using the following flags:

 ```
-... --storage --storage_dir="/somewhere/to/store/data" --storage_token="somelongtokenhere" ...
+... --storage --storage_dir="/somewhere/to/store/data" --storage_token="somelongtokenhere" --storage_fees_byte="10000" ...
 ```

 `--storage_dir` should be a directory that exists with appropriate read/write permissions.
 Please note that full nodes can work without this mechanism. `storage_token` is a token that grants admin rights to a token so it can create other tokens using the HTTP API.
-This is useful when access right is needed by web apps or distinct users.
+This is useful when access right is needed by web apps or distinct users and `--storage_fees_byte="10000"` is the fees charged per byte of data.

 # Coin Distribution